When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Tips for Getting More Deep Sleep

 Ensuring you get sufficient sleep overall can help you get the deep sleep you need.
-By establishing consistent sleep and wake times, you can develop a healthy sleep routine for your body.
+By establishing consistent sleep and wake times, you can develop a healthy sleep schedule for your body.
 Practicing good sleep hygiene can also help you get more sleep in total.
 Healthy sleep habits include:

 - Exercising regularly